 Case Study 2: From Firefighting to Strategic Leadership

-A VP of Engineering was constantly reacting to day-to-day issues.
+A CEO of a Series B company was constantly reacting to day-to-day issues.
 Coaching focused on building decision-making frameworks, and empowering team leads.

 Result: A 40% reduction in escalations and a stronger leadership pipeline.